scp-079/screen/pages/etc/principles.md

 ## Worst Estimation Principle

-The scenarios covered by this principle may include: server downtime, data loss, exchange channel failure, internal staff's disruption.
+The scenarios covered by this principle may include: server downtime, data loss, exchange channel failure, internal personnel's disruption.

 Solutions to these scenarios: SCP-079-BACKUP project.
 The BACKUP bot, located on a different server than others, periodically receives backup files from all bots every day, downloads and stores them to appropriate place.
 Meanwhile, since other bots transfer backup files through the exchange channel, data naturally gets an extra backup in this channel.